 Being Hindu by Hindol Sengupta raises a lot of questions about Indian society that is as per data dominated by Hindus but we always hear about issues faced by every other community but Hindus.
-I picked up this book based in author’s interviews in couple of places about this book, it appeared that he raising some very legitimate questions through this book and I had to read this book.
+I picked up this book Being Hindu based on author’s interviews in a couple of places about this book.
+It appeared that he raising some very legitimate questions through this book.
+And I had to read this book.
 After reading this book, I am tempted to write a similar book, but adding the perspective of ‘Being a Hindu in 21st CE India’.
 It is a voice that has never caught mainstream attention, at least not in my lifetime.

 Some of the important questions he asks are:

-Why are we Hindus so ignorant of our own past, our heritage and our culture – why has no one taught us about our Vedic and Puranic culture and not even given us an introduction to them.
-Our sense of history kind of begins with Mughal period and that is like discounting a huge glorious past.
+Why are we Hindus so ignorant of our own past, our heritage and our culture?
+Why has no one taught us about our Vedic and Puranic culture?
+And not even given us an introduction to them.
+Our sense of history kind of begins with the Mughal period.
+And that is like discounting a huge glorious past.

 Where he gets lost is in the popular ‘WhatsApp message’, forwarded mail syndrome that in bits and pieces tells you about the glorious past of India and not necessarily Hindu religion.
-He quotes many authors that tells you that he has done some reading on this matter – but either for the lack of availability or lack of research, his sources of information still remain very western and those from the best selling populr category.
+He quotes many authors that tell you that he has done some reading on this matter.
+But either for the lack of availability or lack of research, his sources of information still remain very western and those from the best selling popular category.

 How are the new age Gurus and their ecosystems impacting the Hindu of today?

 In the digital chapter, that he merely wrote in passing it seems, I would have wanted a detailed analysis of what does the staunch Internet Hindu want?
-Has the social media finally given Hindus the tool they needed to connect with each other as in the absence of a congregational practice, they hardly get to connect with each other as members of same religion?
+Has the social media finally given Hindu’s the tool they needed to connect with each other as, in the absence of a congregational practice, they hardly get to connect with each other as members of the same religion?
 How is the dissent of Internet Hindu changing dynamics if only online at the moment?

 This is definitely a book written in a hurry.
-There are oodles of editing mistakes – spellings, grammar, and half written sentences.
-Language though is simple, with lot of references from other works juxtaposed with author’s own experience.
-Hindol is very fluid when he talks from his first hand experience but is quite scattered when he is talking about what he has gathered merely from reading.
+There are oodles of editing mistakes – spellings, grammar, and half-written sentences.
+Language though is simple, with a lot of references from other works juxtaposed with author’s own experience.
+Hindol is very fluid when he talks from his first-hand experience.
+But is quite scattered when he is talking about what he has gathered merely from reading.

-This book is great beginning in the rational evaluation of what being a Hindu means in the 21st century.
-I hope author continues his search and comes back with a well-researched next book.
+This book Being Hindu is a great beginning in the rational evaluation of what being a Hindu means in the 21st century.
+I hope the author continues his search and comes back with a well-researched next book.